Am0rphous/CheatSheets/Linux/README.md

-  find / -executable          #searches for executable files find / -name *.mp3          #searches for files with .mp3 extension find / -name myfile -exec nano '{}' \;      #searches for files with 'myfile' names and opens nano
+  find / -executable          #searches for executable files find / -name *.mp3          #searches for files with .mp3 extension find / -name myfile -exec nano '{}' \;      #searches for files with 'myfile' names and opens nano find . -name sample.txt -exec rm -i {} \;   # finds sample.txt and asks if you want to remove it
   ````
 ### Grep - utility for string and pattern matching
 - [grep](https://www.cyberciti.biz/faq/howto-use-grep-command-in-linux-unix/%20)